 Driver’s Education Classes in Forsyth County Schools

 FCS offers 30 hours of classroom instruction coupled by driving simulator experience.
 Students may earn 0.5 Carnegie unit of credit for successful completion of the Driver’s Education class.
-Driving simulators are provided by LEADER (Lanier Extended Area Driver Education Resource) and the district in each high school.
-Students are charged a simulator lab fee for driver’s education to supplement the cost of the simulator lab.
-This lab fee is currently $100.
+Driving simulators are provided by the Forsyth County Board of Education and LEADER (Lanier Extended Area Driver Education Resource) and the district in each high school.
+This fee is currently $125.
 The six hours of behind the wheel training are available from many FCS Partners in Education.